kidanger/vpv/README.md

 Shortcuts
 ---------

+Press *h* to show the help window which describes every shortcuts.

 * *number* to bring focus to the n-th window.
 * *alt+number* to bring focus to the n-th player.
 * *ctrl+L* / *shift+ctrl+L* to cycle through layouts